decentraland/old-documentation/_posts/sdk-reference/2018-01-11-scene-files.md

 #### State.ts

-This file handles the scene state, which remote scenes keep stored in a remote server.
+This file handles the scene state.
+Remote scenes keep the state stored in a remote server.

-It includes the definition of the scene state and two functions that the scriptable scene class will use to get and to set information from this remote state.
+The file includes the definition of the scene state and two functions that are used to get and to set information from this remote state.

 Below is a basic example of a _State.ts_ file: